 Login views can be added retroactively to existing pages.
 Add a login to a page by selecting the dropdown arrow icon next to the page in the page tree and by choosing “Require Login.”

 You will then need to select what users will be able to access this page:

 - Limit permissions to specific user roles

 If you select the option to limit permissions, you’ll then choose what user role(s) will have access to this page.

 When a new page is created with a required login, this view will automatically be created to control that login.

 You can add a registration to an existing login view by editing the login view, clicking Settings, and then selecting the registration type you want under “Can new users register to access this page?”

 The options “Yes” and “Pending Approval” will create a registration view.

-To edit a view, hover over the view in the Page section of the Builder.
-Either select the pencil icon in the top left corner of the view or click anywhere else on the view itself.
+To make changes to a view, simply hover over the view in the Page section of the Builder.
+You can then choose to select the pencil icon located in the top left corner of the view or click anywhere else on the view itself.